faranalytics/dialog/README.md

 #### Custom Agents

-A custom `Agent` implementation will allow you to manage conversation history, turn of speech, agent interruption, STT and TTS selection, and other nuances, in order to meet your specific needs.
+A custom `Agent` implementation will allow you to manage conversation history, turn of speech, agent interruption, STT and TTS selection, and other nuances.
 Just implement the `Agent` interface and pass it into the `Dialog` implementation.

 You can use the provided implementation as a guide.